Saurabh620/Voice-Signal-Processing-using-Python-GUI/README.md

 MFCCs and Mel spectrograms to capture essential audio features.
 Dataset used in this project Toronto emotional speech set (TESS) https://www.kaggle.com/datasets/ejlok1/toronto-emotional-speech-set-tess

+If you want documentation of this project and some help ,mail me on rawatsaurabh620@gmail.com